Dogger Bank incident: Aftermath

-On 25 November 1904, the British and the Russian governments signed a joint agreement in which they agreed to submit the issue to an international commission of inquiry whose proceedings were to be based on the Hague Convention.
+On 25 November 1904, the British and Russian governments signed a joint agreement in which they agreed to submit the issue to an international commission of inquiry whose proceedings were to be based on the Hague Convention.
 The International Commission met in Paris from 9 January to 25 February 1905.
-The report produced by the International Commission concluded that "the commissioners declare that their findings, which are therein formulated, are not, in their opinion, of a nature to cast any discredit upon the military qualities or the humanity of Admiral Rojdestvensky, or of the personnel of his squadron".
+The report produced by the International Commission concluded that "the commissioners declare that their findings, which are therein formulated, are not, in their opinion, of a nature to cast any discredit upon the military qualities or the humanity of Admiral Rozhestvensky, or of the personnel of his squadron".
 It also concluded that "the commissioners take pleasure in recognising, unanimously, that Admiral Rozhestvensky personally did everything he could, from beginning to end of the incident, to prevent trawlers, recognised as such, from being fired upon by the squadron".

+"Damage to the Aurora was concealed ... and only discovered by the deciphering of a wireless message intercepted at [the British] Felixstowe station.
+It was also considered highly significant that no officer from that ship appeared before the [international commission of inquiry], nor were their logs produced."

 Russia voluntarily paid compensation of £66,000 to the fishermen.
-In 1906 the Fisherman's Memorial was unveiled in Hull to commemorate the deaths of the three British sailors.
+In 1906, the Fisherman's Memorial was unveiled in Hull to commemorate the deaths of the three British sailors.
 The memorial, approximately 18 feet high, shows the dead fisherman George Henry Smith and carries the following inscription: